-4-12 FOOD CRESCUE Noblesville, IN • Founded: 2007 • Time on Report: 3 Months Contact: John Williamson, President/Executive Director, jw@foodrescue.net Food Rescue Inc, via K-12 Food Rescue, empowers empowering students to lead the #FoodIsNotTrash movement in their schools.
+Noblesville, IN • Founded: 2007 • Time on Report: 4 Months Contact: John Williamson, President/Executive Director, jw@foodrescue.net Food Rescue Inc, via K-12 Food Rescue, empowers empowering students to lead the #FoodlsNotTrash movement in their schools.
 They provide free educational resources, training, mentoring, and an online tracking tool that aggregates data and converts it into hunger relief and environmental impact and personalize the data with a photo embedded into the graphics called the K-12 Food Rescue Story Graphic Log Tool.
 They also host the nation's only podcast focusing only on school food waste solutions.
 The K-12 Food Rescue podcast has 50 episodes to date interviewing people involved in solving school food waste solutions, ranging from students, teachers, legislators, food pantry leaders, and school nutrition service directors.
-Financial and Fundraising Details Current Annual budget: USD \$82,000Org Type: NonprofitAsk Amount: USD \$53,000Timeline: December 2023Use of Funds: General operations/ unrestrictedImage: Comparison of Compariso Use of Funds Description: General operations to support staff salaries Capital Type: Grants
+Financial and Fundraising Details Current Annual budget: USD \$82,000 Org Type: Nonprofit

+Ask Amount: USD \$53,000 Timeline: December 2023 Use of Funds: General operations/ unrestricted Use of Funds Description: General operations to support staff salaries Capital Type: Grants

-Vancouver, BC, Canada • Founded: 2016 • Time on Report: 2 Months Contact: Carla Pellegrini, Executive Director, director@foodstash.ca Food Stash Foundation rescues over 80,000 pounds of perishable food a month that would otherwise go to waste due to overstocking, canceled orders, an approaching best before date, or not meeting aesthetic standards (like being an odd shape or size).
+Food Stash Foundation rescues over 80,000 pounds of perishable food a month that would otherwise go to waste due to overstocking, canceled orders, an approaching best before date, or not meeting aesthetic standards (like being an odd shape or size).
 It is donated to Food Stash by over 20 suppliers across Metro Vancouver and the Lower Mainland, including several large grocery retailers as well as wholesalers and local farms.
 They deliver most of their rescued food to over 30 charitable community partner organizations across Metro Vancouver.
 Their community partners collectively serve over 14,000 people a week, and include shelters, transitional and affordable housing programs, youth programs, and others that directly serve individuals and communities in need of reliable healthy food and other social services.
 They also provide community members with healthy customized food box deliveries, and run a Rescued Food Market.
-Financial and Fundraising Details Current Annual Budget: USD \$861,227Org Type: NonprofitAsk Amount: USD \$324,113Timeline: December 2023 Use of Funds: As they continue to build partnerships with retailers, wholesalers, and farms, they feed back data that can be used to inform procurement practices and reduce food waste.
+Financial and Fundraising Details Current Annual Budget: USD \$861,227 Org Type: Nonprofit Ask Amount: USD \$324,113 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: General operating funds and/or program specific funds, to grow and adapt operations to rescue 100,000 pounds of food monthly, deliver food to over 30 charitable organizations, offer custom food box deliveries to over 100 families affected by food insecurity and chronic health concerns and/or disabilities, and run a low-barrier affordable food market with a focus on produce (healthy vegetables and fruits) and protein-rich items.
+Capital Type: Grants Expected Impact of Funding: As they continue to build partnerships with retailers, wholesalers, and farms, they feed back data that can be used to inform procurement practices and reduce food waste.
 By helping more retailers and other surplus food donors to meet their zero-waste targets, more food is kept out of landfill/compost and new best practices are formed.
-Capital Type: PRIs, Grants Expected Impact of Funding: They have partnered with local businesses fighting food waste and promoting the sale and purchase of "imperfect produce" as well as upcycled food products and other creative solutions to food waste.
-They continue to seek other values-aligned opportunities for partnership, social enterprise, and sponsorship.